 - Improve balance and coordination.

-- Learn social dancing for beautiful poise and posture.
+- Learn social dancing for better poise and posture.

 2. Stay sharp mentally.

-- Sharpen brainpower by learning a new skill like dancing.
+- Sharpen brainpower by learning a new skill.

 - Improve cognitive function while warding off Alzheimer’s and other degenerative diseases.

-- You challenge yourself by learning something that’s outside of your comfort zone.
+- You challenge yourself when you learn something that’s outside of your comfort zone.